stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

       During subsequent replication jobs, Stitch will only replicate the files that have been modified since the last job ran.

       As files included in a replication job are replicated in full during each job, how data is added to updated files can impact your row count.
-Refer to the [Using file modification timestamps as Replication Keys](file-updated-at-replication-key) section for more info on initial and subsequent replication jobs for {{ integration.display_name }}.
+Refer to the [Incremental Replication for {{ integration.display_name }}](incremental-replication-for-amazon-s3-csv) section for more info on initial and subsequent replication jobs for {{ integration.display_name }}.

   - title: "replication frequency"